marcuswestby/Stroke_Report/README.md

 -contains rule for building final report
 -contains rule for cleaning output
 -contains rule for synchronizing package library
--type "make 'StrokeReport_Final.html" into terminal to generate the final report -type "make" to generate descriptive, graphical, and final reports
+-type "make" in the terminal to generate descriptive, graphical, and final report

 # Code Description